devanoneth/TokenChecks/README.md

 Note, this example is unlikely to find an arb as that's a heavily watched pair.
 Also, the example is:
  - Not gas optimized.
  - Only works one way and tries to get a profit of 1e-18 DAI.
- - Probably not the most secure.
+ - Probably not secure enough for production use.

 Think of it as a proof of concept to help you learn about flash swaps and usage of `eth_call`.